GRIDAPPSD/GOSS-GridAPPS-D/opendss/readme.txt

 1.0.1 - CIM export of Relay, Fuse, Breaker based on controls attached to Lines having switch=yes

 1.1.0 - CIM100 support, time-stepping under control of FNCS

 1.2.0 - FNCS output publications

       - operational limits included in CIM100 export

       - ExpControl and VCCS enhancements from IEEE PVSC 46 papers

 1.2.1 - removed FNCS debug output
-      - added test.json sample FNCS messaging config file

-1.2.2 - changed CIM100 mRID from GUID to UUID v4; see RFC 4122
+      - added test.json sample FNCS messaging config file 1.2.2 - changed CIM100 mRID from GUID to UUID v4; see RFC 4122

 1.2.3 - added "-v" flag and "about" command for version number

+1.2.4 - fixed FNCS time synchronization for power rationing example

+      - implemented FNCS log levels (opendsscmd --help for details)

+1.2.5 - include Buses in "export UUIDS" and "UUID" commands

+1.2.6 - persist all CIM mRID values in the "uuid" and "export uuid" commands

+1.2.7 - bugfix for persistent mRID values on CIM-created XfmrCodes

+1.2.8 - performance tuning in the FNCS interface
+1.2.9 - added the option to export CIM100 in six separate sub-profiles

 Quick Start

 ===========

 If you're unfamiliar with OpenDSS, see install_dir/doc/OpenDSSPrimer.pdf and install_dir/doc/OpenDSSManual.pdf to learn about its modeling and analysis features.
 However, none of the COM automation or plotting features are supported in opendsscmd.
 To run any of the non-graphical commands: